ycyukichen/aboutme/README.md

 - Developed a deep learning model to predict tower stability with 95% accuracy in a 3D virtual environment.
 - Utilized data augmentation techniques to improve model generalization by generating synthetic variations of tower structures, enhancing model robustness in predicting stability across diverse scenarios.
 - Applied interpretability techniques to explain model decision-making, improving the model's transparency and reliability.
-- Presented findings at the Capital Graphics 2024 Conference, demonstrating the application of machine learning to physical intuition problems.

 Understanding Crime Variance Across DC Quadrants [Link](https://audatacourse.shinyapps.io/dc-crime)